theerrorenchanter/kidsgramming/README.md

 - NodeJS
 - NPM
-- Yarn (First you need npm installed before activating yarn)
+- Optional: Yarn (First you need npm installed before activating yarn)
-- If you dont want to activate Yarn just run `npm run dev`

 Steps:

 1. To install projects dependencies run `yarn install` inside kidsgramming-fe folder
 2. Then you must run the project using `yarn dev`
+- If you dont have Yarn activated just run `npm run dev`

 - Ensure you are running the project on http://localhost:5173